-The job is conducted in hybrid - from home and in a normal office environment and is not exposed to hazardous conditions or anti-social behaviour.
-The role contains minimal personal risk.

-Enquiries can be challenging, emotional, or confrontational from time to time.
-A formal shift rota is in place to deal with media enquiries out-of-hours and this role will be part of the rota .
+- The job is conducted in a normal office environment and is not exposed to hazardous conditions or antisocial behaviour.
+The role contains minimal personal risk. - Enquiries can be challenging, emotional, or confrontational from time to time.
+A formal shift rota is in place to deal with media enquiries out-of-hours.

 Sign-off

-Manager: Helen Robinson-Gordon Date: 22/04/2025

-Role holder: N/A
+Manager: Helen Robinson-Gordon Date: 10/11/2023 Role holder: N/A Date:10/11/23